novenOo/re-coded-js-01/README.md

     * Type `subl .` to open the current directory (`.`, which is the `re-coded-js-01/` directory) in Sublime Text.
 If you are still using the IDE, either manually navigate to the cloned directory in the File Tree or try typing `atom .` instead of `subl .`
 - Code your solution in `js/simple_data_binding.js`, and keep `index.html` open in Chrome.
 You can simply refresh the page in Chrome to test out the changes you make in `js/simple_data_binding.js`.
 Remember to keep the Chrome JS console open to watch out for JS errors!

+## When you are finished
+- Add, commit, and push all of your changes to your forked repository on GitHub.
+- Submit a Pull Request against my repository.

 # Yalla!